There are 20 Homeshare programmes across the UK. Homeshare UK is the national network, It:

 - brings the network together regularly to share learning and develop good practice and

-- publishes an annual review of the sector – see the latest Homeshare UK Sector Report 2018
+- publishes an annual review of the sector – see the latest Annual Report here

 - provides a regularly updated good practice guide for programmes supporting safe and effective delivery of services.

-Many of the documents are available to members only but those in the public domain are included in our resources section, including all the annual sector reports.
+Many of the documents are available to members only but those in the public domain are included in the resources section.

 About homesharing in the UK